Joint upper Banach density, VC dimensions and Euclidean point configurations: Proof of Theorem

 By exploiting the central symmetry of the circle, we can actually recognize that in the integral above, we have the triple convolution $ \mathbbm{1}_B \ast\sigma_{\lambda} \ast \mathbbm{k}_{t \lambda} $ and so, by passing to the Fourier side, using the standard formulae, the fact that $A$ and $B$ are subsets of the cube of side-length $R$ and Lemma \ref{lem: Fourier dimension estimate}\,(b), we get

 Taking the limit as $\theta$ goes to $0$, we conclude that

 Similarly to what we have done for the uniform part, we conclude

-where the last inequality follows from Lemma \ref{lem: Smooth disjointness estimate} applied with $\eta_j = \lambda_j t \xi$, followed by integration in $t$ and then an application of the Cauchy-Schwarz inequality and Plancherel's theorem.
+where the last inequality follows from Lemma \ref{lem: Smooth disjointness estimate} applied with ${\zeta_j} = \lambda_j t \xi$, followed by integration in $t$ and then an application of the Cauchy--Schwarz inequality and Plancherel's theorem.
 A standard pigeonholing argument now allows us to conclude that there exists a scale $\lambda=\lambda_i \in \{\lambda_1,\lambda_2,\dots,\lambda_J\}$ such that

 Combining the estimates \eqref{eq: TwoSetSzekelyStructuredBound}, \eqref{eq: TwoSetSzekelyErrorBound}, \eqref{eq: TwoSetSZekelzUniformBound} together with the choice of parameters \eqref{eq: TwoSetSzekelyParameterChoices} and $\lambda=\lambda_i$, as well as our decomposition of $\mathcal{N}_{\lambda}^0$ into the structured, error and uniform parts, we conclude